Ladder Safety

 ladder-safetyPrint a Sign-In Sheet | Spanish Version

-Falls from portable ladders (step, straight, combination and extension) are one of the leading causes of occupational fatalities and injuries.
+Falling from portable ladders (step, straight, combination, and extension) is one of the leading causes of occupational fatalities and injuries.

 • Read and follow all labels/markings on the ladder.